Mohd-Haseeb/Angular-Hotel_Inventory/README.md

 - ![](https://angular.io/generated/images/guide/inputs-outputs/input-output-diagram.svg)

 - The child selector is <app-input-output> with item and deleteRequest being @Input() and @Output() properties in the child component class.
 The property currentItem and the method crossOffItem() are both in the parent component class.

+## ngOnChanges:

+- By default Angular performs ChangeDetection on each and every Component, which sometimes is unnecessary.
+- So, we can change the DetectionStrategy in the Angular Application
+    - __OnPush ChangeDetectionStrategy__ can be applied only if the component is not changing the data internally(Ex: Chiild Component)

+***NOTE*** : Concept of Immutbility => We should always return a new instance if we are changing the data(say a list).
+Lets say we are diplaying data in a table in our HTML file.
+And we have an option to Add new data and data is looped through an Array.
+So, whenever we add new Data, we shouldn't push into it rather return a new object every time we modify the instance.
+How?
+For Array we can use Spread operator.

+- __ngOnChanges__ life cycle hook can be applied on a component which has __@Input__ property

+- Use Case : So, whenever we get a new value in the __@Input__ => We update the value in the View by using __ngOnChnages__